tbsmcd/label_timer/README.md

 ## Get the result

-In the following steps and jobs, you can get `labeled or unlabeled`, the label name, the number of seconds between when the label was added and when it was removed, and the total time.
+In the following steps and jobs, you can get URL of issue/pull request, the number of seconds between when the label was added and when it was removed, and the total time.

 ## Usage example